how to spot Multibagger stocks?

 Currently 65% of India’s population is between 15-64 years of age.
 We have the world’s second largest English speaking population and the world’s largest number of Engineers passing out per year.
 All these are providing a unique opportunity availability of cheap skilled labor and a huge demographic advantage.

 These factors recently had led to the emergence of India as a preferred IT destination.
 Starting in 1990’s information technology industry in India was in infancy but India’s population was young & education was ramping up.
 During this period Information technology companies were in nascent stage but the demand in U.S was huge and the population in India was developing to become a massive workforce to meet that demand.
-Infosys was a company which was listed on the stock exchange during this period at Rs.95 per share and today in 2018 it is at the price of Rs.1385.20 i.e., approximately 14.57 times return.
+HDFC bank price in May 1995 was Rs 8.05 per share and today in May 2019 it is at the price of Rs.2424 i.e., approximately 303 times return.

 So the investor who would have had the vision to look at the opportunity in the information technology sector in 1990’s & confidence in the management of the company would have invested in the same.
 So the investor who would have hold the investment in Infosys from 1990’s to 2015 has actually identified and reap the benefit of investing in a multi-bagger stock.
 But one of the principal rules while investing in multi-bagger ideas is to stick to your view point about the company and don’t follow the herd.
 If the markets are bearish due to some temporary news people tend to lose their confidence in the stock and don’t hold their investment.